 Even if some of the rituals involved practices incompatible with contemporary standards, like child sacrifice and temple copulation, there is no evidence that the peoples of these religions were unethical.
 In general, one has the impression that there was a strong sense of social justice, with emphasis on the rights of the poor and the weak.

-The ideals of the society were a long life, a good reputation, success in business, work and love.
+The ideals of society were a long life, a good reputation, success in business, work, and love.
 There are also indications that the gods could punish wrong acts.

 Influences on Judaism